-LLM or SJD students whose first language is not English and whose prior law degree was not obtained in English may request a language accommodation for examinations only in special circumstances and with the approval of the Program Director.
+LLM or SJD students whose first language is not English and whose prior law degree was not obtained in English may request a language accommodation for examinations only in special circumstances and with the approval of the Assistant Director of Student Affairs.
 A Request for Language Accommodation form is available on the Registrar's Office forms webpage.
 The form must be completed and submitted by the deadline listed on the form.
 The deadline for requesting language accommodations is very early in the semester, so students should act promptly.
-The LLM/SJD Program Director must approve and sign the request.
+The Assistant Director of Student Affairs must approve and sign the request.
 Late requests will not be granted without the approval of the Exam Coordinator.